observability-lab-cse/observability-lab-workshop/01-provision-infrastructure/README.md

 3. Take a coffee break ☕️

 When you return, your resources should be provisioned and ready to go 🚀.

+> 🚨 **Important:** If you now have a coffee and an error message in your terminal after returns from your break you might need to check out the [troubleshoot page](../troubleshoot/README.md) for additional help.
+Things on Azure move and shift so it could be that with a few tricks from the troubleshoot page you get your problem resolved.
+Another option would be to try to deploy the listed resources manually.
+In case none of these options resolve your problem please open a new issue on [github](https://github.com/observability-lab-cse/observability-lab-workshop/issues) or contact the maintainers.

 > 📝 **Note:** If you are interested in how its deployed and all the Bicep scripts, here they all are: [/infrastructure](https://github.com/observability-lab-cse/observability-lab/tree/00-workshop/infrastructure)